Iva Jovic: 2025: WTA Tour title, top 50

-Jovic entered the main draw at the Australian Open for the first time after winning the USTA’s Wild Card Challenge, and defeated Nuria Parrizas Diaz in the first round.
+Jovic entered the main draw at the Australian Open for the first time, after winning the USTA's Wild Card Challenge, and defeated Nuria Párrizas Díaz in the first round.
 She lost her next match to sixth seed Elena Rybakina.

-At Indian Wells, Jovic reached the second round on her WTA 1000 debut as a wildcard entrant, defeating Julia Grabher in three sets.
+At Indian Wells, Jovic reached the second round on her WTA 1000 debut as a wildcard entrant, defeating Julia Grabher in three sets and recording her first WTA 1000-level win.
 In the second round, she lost to sixth seed Jasmine Paolini, in three sets.

 Jovic gained a wildcard entry into the French Open by winning the USTA's Roland Garros Wild Card Challenge.
 She defeated Renata Zarazúa in the first round, before losing to 12th seed Elena Rybakina for the second successive major.

-In June, she won her first WTA 125 title at the Ilkley Open, defeating Rebecca Marino in the final.
+In June, she won her first WTA 125 title at the Ilkley Open defeating Rebecca Marino in the final.
 Following this success, Jovic achieved another milestone by making her top 100 debut on June 16, 2025.
 Later that month she qualified to make her main-draw debut at Wimbledon, where she lost to Suzan Lamens in the first round.

-In August, Jovic entered the main-draw at the Cincinnati Open and defeated fellow lucky loser Solana Sierra and 20th seed Linda Nosková to reach the third round at a WTA Tour event for the first time in her career.
+In August, Jovic entered the main draw at the Cincinnati Open and defeated fellow lucky loser Solana Sierra and 20th seed Linda Nosková to reach the third round at a WTA Tour event for the first time in her career.
 Her run was ended by Barbora Krejčíková.
-Later that month at Tennis in the Land, she overcame fourth seed Anastasia Potapova, before losing to Ann Li in the second round.
+Later that month at the Tennis in Cleveland, she overcame fourth seed Anastasia Potapova, before losing to Ann Li.
 At the US Open, Jovic defeated Aliaksandra Sasnovich in the first round, but lost her next match to Jasmine Paolini.

-The following month at the WTA 500 Guadalajara Open, Jovic won her first WTA Tour title, saving a match point in the quarterfinal match against Andorran player Victoria Jiménez Kasintseva, and defeating Colombian player Emiliana Arango in the final.
-As a result, she entered the top 40 at world No. 36 on 15 September 2025.
+The following month at the Guadalajara Open, Jovic won her first WTA Tour title, saving a match point in the quarterfinal match against Andorran player Victoria Jiménez Kasintseva, and defeating Colombian player Emiliana Arango in the final.
+As a result, she climbed in the rankings to world No. 36 on September 15, 2025.